zarf-dev/zarf/docs/13-walkthroughs/7-publish-and-deploy.md

 #### Remediation

-You attepted to publish a package with no version metadata.
+You attempted to publish a package with no version metadata.

 <iframe src="/docs/walkthroughs/troubleshoot_version_required_no_version.html" width="100%" height="300px"></iframe>